 Apple Sheds Its Soft Core

-Apple (AAPL) no longer wants to be accused of being soft core.
+(AAPL - Get Report) no longer wants to be accused of being soft core.

 New York Times.
 In a move that surprised many application developers, the company is cracking down on so-called apps that feature photos of women in bikinis and lingerie.
 Apple said the new policy comes in response to widespread complaints from App Store users.

 "It came to the point where we were getting customer complaints from women who found the content getting too degrading and objectionable, as well as parents who were upset with what their kids were able to see," said Philip W. Schiller, head of worldwide product marketing at Apple.